syncfusion-content/asp.net-core-docs/aspnet-core/Installation/Windows.md

 Syncfusion Essential Studio supports uninstalling the setup through Command Line in Silent mode.
 The following steps illustrate this.

 1. When you do not have the extracted setup (syncfusionessentialaspnetcore_(version).exe) then follow the steps from 2 to 7.
-2. Double-click the Syncfusion Essential Studio platform Setup file.
+2. Double-click the Syncfusion Essential Studio platform setup file.
 The Setup Wizard opens and extracts the package automatically.
 3. The syncfusionessentialaspnetcore_(version).exe file is extracted into the Temp folder.
 4. Run %temp%.
 The Temp folder will open.
 The syncfusionessentialaspnetcore_(version).exe file is available in one of the folders.
 5. Copy the syncfusionessentialaspnetcore_(version).exe file in local drive.